Approaches to the Navier-Stokes Problem

 Energy methods and Leray-Hopf theory

-The most fundamental approach uses energy.
-A moving fluid has kinetic energy, and viscosity dissipates it — like friction slowing things down.
-The total energy can only decrease over time (assuming no external forcing).
+The oldest approach starts with energy.
+A moving fluid carries kinetic energy, and viscosity eats it, like friction grinding things to a halt.
+Total energy can only decrease over time, assuming nothing's pumping energy in from outside.

 - Approximate: Solve the mollified system $\partial_t u_\varepsilon + (J_\varepsilon u_\varepsilon \cdot \nabla) u_\varepsilon = \nu \Delta u_\varepsilon - \nabla p_\varepsilon$ on finite-dimensional subspaces.